pvcraven/2017_web_security/source/final/nathan/index.rst

 viewing preferences on a YouTube video.
 Without JavaScript, the fancy menu bar to the left of this text wouldn't change colors based on where the user placed their cursor.
-Before JavaScript, web pages were simply words, links, pictures, and whatever could be crafted through the burdening restrictions of HTML.
-(6)
+Before JavaScript, web pages were simply words, links, pictures, and whatever could be crafted through the burdening restrictions of HTML [WHA]_.

 When Brendan Eich created JavaScript, the web no longer had to be boring.
 Web developers could create interactive objects for more convenient browsing.
 Finally, there was a way to access the user's computer without forcing them to load a separate page!
 There was a problem, though: JavaScript was strictly client-side.
-There wasn't an easy way for the server to initiate contact with the user, and this issue limited developers in what they could do (4).
+There wasn't an easy way for the server to initiate contact with the user, and this issue limited developers in what they could do [WHY]_.
 For example, if an eBay user wanted to know real-time when a bid was made on their product, tough luck.
 They better get used to mashing that refresh button.

-That's why when Ryan Dahl developed Node.js in 2009 it gained huge momentum from the get-go (1).
-Used by huge corporations such as Neflix, GitHub, Google, and PayPal, Node.js is a widely popular server-side platform that uses JavaScript to let developers create lightweight web applications (7).
+That's why when Ryan Dahl developed Node.js in 2009 it gained huge momentum from the get-go [ABT]_.
+Used by huge corporations such as Neflix, GitHub, Google, and PayPal, Node.js is a widely popular server-side platform that uses JavaScript to let developers create lightweight web applications [SIT]_.
 Node.js applications are coded in Javascript, and they're lightning fast.
 Instead of using common languages like Java to run their servers, full-stack developers can now use the same language in both their front-end and back-end applications.
 But enough of how Node.js came to be.
 What is Node.js, and why is it so popular?

 What is Node.js?
 ~~~~~~~~~~~~~~~~
 The official Node.js website defines Node.js as, "a JavaScript runtime built on
 Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O
 model that makes it lightweight and efficient."
-(3).
+[NDE]_.
 These features allow for
 Node.js applications to serve more requests than traditional back-end servers,
 which is crucial if the owner wishes to serve multiple thousands of clients at a
 time.
 Below is a more in-depth list of Node.js features and why people care about